inexorabletash/indexeddb-promises/@ Indexed DB Promises.md

 };
 ```

 The `promise` attribute is a convenience to allow IDBRequest objects to be used in Promise chains.
-It is equivalent to:
+It is roughly equivalent to:

 ```js
 Object.prototype.defineProperty(IDBRequest.prototype, 'promise', {get: {